Contents

 - Utilising a different stimulation protocol: Your doctor might adjust the medication dosage or use different types of protocols for egg pooling, and so on, to optimise egg retrieval even with a lower AFC.

-- Considering alternative options: Exploring options such as donor eggs might be discussed based on your situation and preferences.
+- Considering alternative options: Exploring options such as donor eggs might be an option based on your situation and preferences.

 What does a high AFC mean?